-- Encourage more students to write and submit entries year on year. - Make a positive impact on English literacy rates in Hong Kong, China and Macau. - Make our annual competition a significant date in the educational calendar.
+- Encourage more students to write and submit entries year on year. - · Make a positive impact on English literacy rates in Hong Kong, Macau and mainland China. - Make our annual competition a significant date in the educational calendar.

 Impact

 We strive to: